jwestgard/VBIC-to-HTML/README.md

 These Python scripts were developed for work in Digital Programs and Initiatives at the University of Maryland Libraries.
 There are three scripts, each of which takes data from a CSV file and converts it to another form:

-* htmlgen.py converts CSV data to HTML for ingest into the Libraries' CMS.
+* htmlgen.py searches for matching keywords in a particular column of the CSV data, and then converts the found data to simple HTML for copying into the Libraries' website CMS.
 * htmlgen-alpha.py generates HTML-formatted text from all rows in the CSV for easier proofreading and data cleanup.
 * csv-json.py converts CSV data to JSON, for transfer to other systems.